shadiaduery/bootcamp-group_project-3/README.md

 - City planning initiatives
 - Centralized public transportation
 - Forecast emissions based on population growth
+- Does a city's boundary grow and does that affect emissions

 ## Visualization
-1. Heat map / bubble map - map our cities and create a bubble based on a normalized population with map layer for emissions
+1. Heat map / bubble map - map our cities and create a bubble based on a normalized population with three map layers 3a.
+Emissions
+    3b.
+Population
+    3c.
+Emissions by pop.density

-2. Scatter plot - pop.density vs. emissions
+2. Scatter plot - pop.density vs. emissions with regression line (Priya)

-3.
+3. Line chart - emissions vs. population over time (Shadia)

 ## Data Sources
 - Population (Vincent's data)